muqsitazeem148/prism/prism/logs/readme.txt

-This folder is for loging results of running experiments.
+This folder is for logging results of running experiments.